Ali Pahlavan

-Ali Pahlavan (علی پهلوان; born May 1, 1975) is an Iranian–Australian musician, singer-songwriter, lyricist and composer.
-He started his professional music career in 1999 by establishing the first Iranian mixed-gender pop band, Arian (گروه آریان).
-The band subsequently achieved nationwide success in the 2000s.
-The arian band has released six albums, sold more than 5 million records and performed more than 400 concerts worldwide.
-Their fifth album, titled Goodbye, was released in March 2015.
-They announced that this would be their last album.
-Ali continued with his solo music career.
+Ali Pahlavan (علی پهلوان) is an Iranian-Australian singer, songwriter, composer and music producer.
+He co-founded the pop group Arian in 1999 and was one of its lead singers and guitarists.
+Arian was among the first officially approved Iranian pop groups after the 1979 revolution to feature both male and female members.

+After Arian ended its regular activity, Pahlavan continued as a solo musician in Australia.
+His song “Naab” received the People's Voice prize at the 2018 International Songwriting Competition, while “Rahaa Dar Baad” received an honorable mention in the competition's World Music category in 2023.
+In 2025, he appeared with Chris de Burgh at the Sydney Opera House, where they performed their earlier collaboration live together for the first time.

 Personal life

 Ali Pahlavan was born on 1 May 1975, thirteen years before his younger brother, in Tehran, Iran.
 Although Pahlavan's primary instrument was the Daf (دف), a traditional musical instrument from Iran, he decided to continue his musical life with the Guitar.
 He started learning guitar from Vafa Faraji when he was 17.
 He studied Industrial Engineering at university and in addition to his music career, works as a project management consultant.
 Ali immigrated to Australia and became an Australian citizen.